 Canine CD (Compulsive Disorder) or CCD

-- Cholesterol – Dogs that have shown high levels of cholesterol have more sudden changes in mood or behavior, and are more likely to chase their tails.
+Dogs that have shown high levels of cholesterol have more sudden changes in mood or behavior and are more likely to chase their tails.

-- Sometimes there isn’t a real answer.
+Sometimes there isn’t a real answer to, “What does it mean when a dog chases his tail?”.
 Dogs are a little weird sometimes, and they might just chase it for pure enjoyment.

 If you are concerned about your dog’s tendencies of chasing his tail, there are some things you can do to curb that behavior.
 Below, see a video from Dr. David Randall who explains some of the reasons a dog chases its tail and how to curb that behavior.